odashi/firebase-auth-minimal/README.md

 This example contains a minimal example Web application working with Firebase Authentication and/or Google Identity Platform.

+The app consists of following servers:

+- Frontend (`localhost:8080`): Written in bare Javascript, JQuery, and Firebase utilities.
+- Backend (`localhost:8081`): Written in Python/FastAPI, protected by CORS and authentication.

 ## Getting Started

 ### Prerequisites